Philosophy of Teaching in a Distributed Networked Environment

-Joseph Aoun in Robot-Proof noted that we have to move beyond the usual literacies to higher-order cognitive skills if we are to be “robot-proof” in the future.
+Joseph Aoun in Robot-Proof (2017) noted that we have to move beyond the usual literacies to higher-order cognitive skills if we are to be “robot-proof” in the future.
 To me, this means relying increasingly on a network of learners (Twitter, Diigo, and blogs) for my own and my students’ personal learning.
 In my classes, this network demonstrates the power of social processes for learning.
 The reflective nature of blogging for instance requires students to think about thinking, which leads to metacognition and the higher order thinking that I seek.
 Each student brings unique perspectives to bear, and when this reflection occurs on the open web, it invites other perspectives from outside the course to push, prod, and provoke new reflections.
 My classes are less about “grades” and “testing” and more about learning through dialogue with trusted peers.
 You will be graded…but that grade is impacted by your engagement (or lack thereof) with your peers and me.
 Flipped classrooms have been popular for years now…and I am twisting the concept to be a flipped professor – my job is not to “teach” you but rather to “learn with” you.
 That means that you take responsibility for your own learning and for sharing that learning…and since we all have access to the combined knowledge of human-kind on the web, self-learning and shared learning should be our norms.

-I believe that good teaching is good teaching, whether one is online or face-to-face.
-My teaching has been informed by Chickering and Gamson’s Seven Principles of Good Practice in Teaching, which I believe hold equally true online or on campus (Chickering and Gamson, 1987):
+That said, I believe that good teaching is good teaching, whether one is online or face-to-face.
+My teaching has been informed by Chickering and Gamson’s Seven Principles of Good Practice in Teaching, which while dated still hold equally true online or on campus (Chickering and Gamson, 1987):

 “Good practice in undergraduate education:

 - encourages contact between students and faculty,